 Yet most companies struggle to use information effectively.
 Although companies have automated many of their individual business processes - to improve their supply chains, reduce product cycle times, better understand their customers, or lower transaction costs, for example - this has often left information fragmented and duplicated across their enterprises.
 Typical enterprises have their various business processes running on multiple applications, middleware, databases, servers, and operating systems, and although they communicate with one another, it is often impossible to get a comprehensive and unified view of information across these sources.

-Nearly 80 percent of organizations have two or more data repositories, and one in four firms have more than 15 data repositories.
-The average \$1-billion company operates no fewer than 48 disparate financial systems and 2.7 ERP systems.1
+Nearly 80% of organisations have two or more data repositories, and one in four firms have more than 15 data repositories.
+The average \$1 billion company operates no fewer than 48 disparate financial systems and 2.7 enterprise resource planning (ERP) systems.

-So many different versions of the truth slow decision-making, responsiveness, and the ability to pursue new business opportunities or react to market forces.
-In such an environment, trusted information simply is not available, squelching opportunities to optimize processes, improve customer care, and increase employee productivity.
+So many different versions of the truth slow decisionmaking, responsiveness, and the ability to pursue new business opportunities or react to market forces.
+In such an environment, trusted information simply is not available, squelching opportunities to optimise processes, improve customer care, and increase employee productivity.

 It doesn't have to be this way.
-Organizations that are highly effective at information integration across the enterprise are five times more likely to drive value creation than those who are poor at it.2
+Organisations that are highly effective at information integration across the enterprise are five times more likely to drive value creation than those who are poor at it.

-IBM's Information On Demand helps companies derive new business value from information by making it freely available to any customer, employee, partner, or process authorized to use it.
-IBM's Information On Demand approach can help companies reduce risk, drive innovation, and improve business operations, worker productivity, and client care.
+IBM Software helps companies derive new business value from information by making it freely available to any customer, employee, partner, or process authorized to use it.
+IBM Software can help companies reduce risk, drive innovation, and improve business operations, worker productivity and client care.